Fantomas42/django-blog-zinnia/README.rst

 -------

-One of the cool features of Django is the sitemap application, so if you want to fill your website's sitemap with the entries of your blog, follow this procedure.
+One of the cool features of Django is the sitemap application, so if you want to fill your website's sitemap with the entries of your blog, follow these steps.

   * Register **django.contrib.sitemaps** in the INSTALLED_APPS section.
-  * Edit your project's urls to add this code :
+  * Edit your project's urls and add this code :

 ::